alphagov/government-service-design-manual/Copy and content/styleguide.md

     Use (round brackets), not [square brackets].
 The only acceptable use of square brackets is for explanatory notes in reported speech.
-Eg a minister’s speech on Inside Government:
+Eg a minister's speech on Inside Government:

-    “Thank you [Foreign Minister] Mr Smith.”
+    "Thank you [Foreign Minister] Mr Smith."

     2.5 Bullet points and steps
     ---------------------------

     How to use bullet points to make text easier to read:

-    -   if you’re tempted to put a bold header in a bullet, try breaking the list into subheads instead
+    -   if you're tempted to put a bold header in a bullet, try breaking the list into subheads instead
     -   always use a lead-in sentence
     -   use lower-case at the start of the bullet
-    -   don’t use full stops within bullet points – where possible start another bullet point or use commas, dashes or semi-colons to expand on an item
+    -   don't use full stops within bullet points – where possible start another bullet point or use commas, dashes or semi-colons to expand on an item
-    -   don’t put ‘or’, ‘and’ after the bullets
+    -   don't put 'or', 'and' after the bullets
     -   there should be no full stop after a bullet point
     -   bullets should always make sense running on from the lead-in sentence
-    -   don’t use numbered bullets – there is a steps format
+    -   don't use numbered bullets – there is a steps format
     -   use links in bullets (including downloads) if necessary

     Steps